jforaker/react-links-isomorphic/README.md

 Shared JavaScript that runs on both the client & server.

+### What is this app ?

+It pulls links shared in Slack via our custom `/link` slash command.

+It will eventually allow users to vote for their faves.

 ### Install Instructions

 If you would like to download the code and try it for yourself: